anneliszt/simple-java-platformer-game/README.md

 <h>CMSC 22 Final Project on Java OOP</h>

+Developed by: Ann Beatrice Destajo

-This is a simple java platformer game which is titled "Who let the hamsters out?"
+This is a simple java platformer game which is titled "Who let the hamsters out?".

+Javadoc output is compressed into a .rar file named "Javadoc output.rar" Executable .jar file is named "javaproject.jar"